Electron Currents from Gradual Heating in Tilted Dirac Cone Materials: Viscous flow of tilted Dirac fermions

 Now that we have given a comprehensive comparison between the conductivity tensor for the ideal and viscous flow of TDFs, we are ready to present the actual experimentally expected conductivity lineshapes.
 As noted in Eq.~\eqref{omega1.eqn} and~\eqref{omega2.eqn}, and their viscous extensions in Fig.~\ref{polesvisc.fig}, both poles are purely imaginary and their real part is zero.
-This comforms to the intution, as in a Fermi surface built on a tilted Dirac cone dispersion, one does not expect higher energy absorptions to take place.
+This conforms to the intuition, as in a Fermi surface built on a tilted Dirac cone dispersion, one does not expect higher energy absorptions to take place.
 One still has the low-energy particle-hole excitations across the Fermi surface.

-Fig.~\ref{sigmaxx.fig} shows the real (solid line) and imaginary (dashed line) parts of the longitudinal conductivity $\sigma^{xx}$ for the fluid of TDFs.
-The viscosity corresponds to $T=150$K. The angle is chosen to be $\theta=\pi/4$ because as we learned from Figs.~\ref{polarxxideal.fig} and~\ref{polarxxvisc.fig}, along this direction both $\omega_1$ and $\omega_2$ poles comparably contribute.
-As can be seen, larger tilt values reduce the height of the Drude peak.
-Figure~\ref{sigmaxy.fig} shows the same information as Fig.~\ref{sigmaxx.fig} for the Hall conductivity $\sigma^{xy}$.
-Again we have plotted this curve for $\theta=\pi/4$ at which both poles have comparable contributions as demonstrated in Figs.~\ref{polarxyideal.fig} and~\ref{polarxyvisc.fig}.
-The Hall conductivity in contrast to the longitudinal conductivity shows enhancement of the central peak upon increasing the tilt $\zeta$.
+Fig.~\ref{sigmaxxxy.fig}-Left shows the real (solid line) and imaginary (dashed line) parts of the longitudinal conductivity $\sigma^{xx}$ for the fluid of TDFs.
+The viscosity corresponds to $T=150$K. \hlt{The polar angle is chosen to be $\theta=\pi/4$.
+The reason is that} Fig.~\ref{polarxxideal.fig} and~\ref{polarvisc.fig}-Left \hlt{suggest that the contribution of} $\omega_1$ and $\omega_2$ poles \hlt{becomes} comparable \hlt{along this direction. } As can be seen, larger tilt values reduce the height of the Drude peak.
+Figure~\ref{sigmaxxxy.fig}-Right shows the same information as Fig.~\ref{sigmaxxxy.fig}-Left for the Hall\hlt{-like} conductivity $\sigma^{xy}$.
+Again we have plotted this curve for $\theta=\pi/4$ at which both poles have comparable contributions as demonstrated in Figs.~\ref{polarxyideal.fig} and~\ref{polarvisc.fig}-Right.
+The Hall\hlt{-like} conductivity in contrast to the longitudinal conductivity shows enhancement of the central peak upon increasing the tilt $\zeta$.

-Now that we are done with the viscosity dependence of the tensor conductivity $\sigma^{ij}$, let us comment about the effect of viscosity on vector transport coefficients.
-Since the shear viscosity $\eta$ does not enter the definition of the charge current, the presence of viscosity does not change the vector transport coefficients $\beta^i$ and $\gamma^i$.
-Note further that in the presence of viscosity, the transport coefficients $\alpha$ and $\bar\alpha$ will not be the same.
-The explicit form of the transport coefficients are given in the appendix.

-Finally, we turn to the accumulative current in non-ideal fluid: As long as the velocity field is homogeneous, the shear viscosity $\eta$ does not modify the energy equation~\eqref{econserve.eqn}.
-Therefore when combined with the heat current equation, it will not lead to any modification in the accumulative current.
-The conclusion is that, the accumulative current is not affected by viscous forces.